x22x22/qwen-code/docs/rfc/qwen-code-agent-framework-rfc_clear_en.md

 | `user/workspace` | JSON object or file/directory path | SDK generates `settings.json` in a temporary directory and mounts it to the CLI |
 | `overrides` | Key-value overrides such as `model.name`, `tools.allowed` | Written directly into the temporary configuration file |

-- Before workers launch the CLI they create an isolated configuration directory and inject it via new environment variables or `--settings-profile`.
+- **Ecosystem Reuse**: Inherits the CLI’s multi-layer settings hierarchy (`SettingScope.System/SystemDefaults/User/Workspace`) while keeping each `QwenClient` isolated; if no profile is provided the CLI falls back to its default loading order.
+- **Implementation Steps**:
+  1. Add a `settings_profile` field to `QwenClientOptions` / `QwenAgentOptions` across Python and TypeScript SDKs.
+  2. Before launching the CLI, write the profile into an isolated directory and configure `--setting-sources` / `--settings` (or equivalent flags).
+  3. Set environment variables such as `QWEN_CODE_USER_SETTINGS_PATH` and `QWEN_CODE_WORKSPACE_SETTINGS_PATH` to point at the generated temporary files.
-- When the worker pool shuts down, it must clean up the temporary directory to prevent configuration leakage.
+  4. Remove the temporary directory when the worker pool shuts down to avoid configuration leakage.
-- Logs should print a profile summary (without sensitive data) to simplify diagnosing configuration mismatches.
+- **Logging & Troubleshooting**: Emit a redacted profile summary in logs to simplify diagnosing configuration mismatches.
+- **Security Considerations**: Only the host application injects configuration; no fallback to shared paths, avoiding cross-tenant contamination.
+Sensitive tokens and paths must be guarded.
-- The CLI must add parsing logic for the corresponding environment variables and fallbacks.
+- **Compatibility**: The CLI must add parsing logic for the new environment variables and gracefully ignore unrecognized keys.
-- The current CLI does not yet support per-subprocess configuration; future RFCs/PRs will address it.
+- **Current Status Reminder**: The CLI does not yet support per-subprocess configuration; additional RFCs/PRs are required to deliver `--settings-profile` and related environment variables.

 ## Agent SDK Orchestration Capabilities